pedrosatulio/Thermoplasmonics/README.md

 Furthermore, a collection of refractive indexes for different optical materials is included, and their permittivities are compensated following the [size dependent Drude model][4].
 While the computation of nanospheres and nanoshells use Mie theory, nanorods are modeled as prolate [spheroids][5] with optical cross sections determined by [Rayleigh-Gans approximation][6] with polarizability correction using [Modified Long Wavelength Approximation (MLWA)][7].

-Moreover, the framework integrate optical calculations to a thermal module that uses the [Finite Difference Method (FDM)][8] to simulate [Direct Absorption Solar Collectors (DASCs)][9] and extract temperature increase, as well as the device thermodynamic performances.
+Moreover, the framework integrate optical calculations to a thermal module that uses the [Finite Difference Method (FDM)][8] to simulate [Direct Absorption Solar Collectors (DASCs)][9] and extract temperature increase, as well as the device's thermodynamic performance.

 Next, a set of curated tutorials are catalogued to facilitate the use of this tool.